civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 Creating Contribution Pages
 -----------------------------
-This chapter describes setting up a simple contribution page where visitors to your website can make contributions to your organisation.
+This chapter describes setting up online contribution pages where visitors to your website can make contributions to your organisation.

+## A very simple contribution page
+1. Make sure you have a [payment processor configured](../contributions/payment-processors).
+2. Go to to **Contributions > New Contribution Page**.
+3. Enter the title for your website page.
+4. Select the appropriate financial type.
+5. Click on **Continue**.
+6. On the next page leave everything as is except for ticking the **Allow Other Amounts** checkbox and setting minimum and/or maximum amounts if you want to.
+7. Follow the steps for your CMS to [publicise it on your website](#cms).

-Create a new contribution page by navigating to **Contributions > New Contribution Page** or **Contributions > New Contribution Page** then click on **Add Contribution Page**.
+Create a new contribution page by navigating to **Contributions > New Contribution Page** or **Contributions > Manage Contribution Pages** then click on **Add Contribution Page**.

 ![New Contribution Page](../img/civicontribute-new-contribution-page.png)